 What is obesity?

-Because of these risks, it is important to lose weight even if you don't feel bad now.
+Because of these risks, it is important to lose weight even if you don't currently have health concerns.
 It is hard to change eating habits and exercise habits.
 But you can do it if you make a plan.

 How do you know if you are obese?